mcvayaaron6-commits/McVay-Enterprises-Website/README.md

 ## ✨ Key Features

 - **Product-first landing page** featuring six proven SKUs with conversion metrics, product sheets, and bundle playbooks.
-- **Cart & order request workflow** that captures customer details and emails a summary to orders@mcvayenterprises.com via [FormSubmit](https://formsubmit.co).
+- **Cart & order request workflow** that captures customer details and emails a summary to aaron@mcvayenterprises.com via [FormSubmit](https://formsubmit.co).
 Draft Shopify checkout links can be sent manually or through the GPT action.
 - **ChatGPT integration hooks** – all “ChatGPT Assistant” buttons open the deployment guide for the Faith Commerce Assistant GPT.
 Update `config.chatgptStoreUrl` in `main.js` with your published GPT link to go live.
 - **Resource library** with automation SOPs, supplier lists, KPI dashboards, creative prompts, training schedules, and partnership kits.
 - **Persistent local storage** for cart state and newsletter opt-in so returning visitors pick up where they left off.

 ## 🛠️ Configuration

 1. **Newsletter & Order Endpoints**
-   `main.js` posts to FormSubmit addresses (`hello@mcvayenterprises.com` for newsletter, `orders@mcvayenterprises.com` for checkout requests).
-Replace these emails if you want submissions delivered elsewhere.
+   `main.js` posts to a single FormSubmit address (`aaron@mcvayenterprises.com`) for both newsletter opt-ins and checkout requests.
+Replace this email if you want submissions delivered elsewhere or split by workflow.

 2. **ChatGPT Store Link**
    After publishing the Faith Commerce Assistant GPT, update: